dimpyad/AutomationEngineerRoadmap/README.md

   - Choose appropriate API testing tools/libraries (Postman, RestAssured, Karate DSL or others based on your language and project needs.
   - Configure necessary environments for testing, including test servers, API endpoints, mocking tools, and data setup.
   - Learn how to construct and execute API requests using the chosen tool, handling different HTTP methods, headers, parameters, and body data.
+  - Understand the concept of serialization and deserialization for request body.
   - Validate API responses for expected structure, data, status codes, and error messages.
   - Learn how to use API chains for validating business scenarios using APIs.
   - Manage test data effectively for different test cases, using techniques like parameterization and data-driven testing.